Mystery as fluent Welsh-speaking man lost language after horror car crash

 According to the 2021 Census, 17.8 per cent of the population in Wales speak Welsh, and in Ceredigion, the county where Aberystwyth is located, 45.3 per cent speak Welsh.

-Mr Pears said: “I was just sat there and didn’t write a thing during the entire lecture – I couldn’t comprehend any of it.
+Mr Peares said: “I was just sat there and didn’t write a thing during the entire lecture – I couldn’t comprehend any of it.

 “I tried emailing my lecturer in Welsh but I couldn’t get the words together, couldn’t do the formalities and the grammar or even the most basic Wenglish, which is slang Welsh.